hangrydave/cs332_udp_reliable_file_transfer/README.md

-# CS332 - Reliable File Transferal over UDP
+# CS332 - Reliable File Transferral over UDP

 This C++ project implementing a reliable file transferal protocol over UDP was written as an assignment for CS332: Advanced Computer Networking.